GwynethLlewelyn/basic-font-replacement/README.md

-# Eye on Dance Media Library Database Access
+# Basic Font Replacement

-This is a private plugin which will not be available to the public-at-large.
+A very basic WordPress plugin just to add some extra locally stored fonts.

-Like all WordPress plugin projects, move over to `trunk` to get the actual code.
-No tags yet!
+There might be more information available on the usual [readme](trunk/readme.txt).